Families

 Accessibility Compliance Secretariat

 The Accessibility for Manitobans Act (AMA) is provincial law, with accessibility standards acting as regulations under law.
-As each new accessibility standard is introduced, there are new requirements and deadlines for affected employers, organizations and businesses.
+As each accessibility standard is introduced, there are new requirements and deadlines for affected employers, organizations and businesses.

 Manitoba’s Accessibility Compliance Secretariat makes sure that the private, non profit and public sectors are following the law.
-The secretariat also works with organizations to raise awareness about accessibility, and enforce compliance of legislative and regulatory requirements.
+Some accessibility requirements are different across sectors and by the size of an organization.